 Since 2011, Backcountry.com/Motosport has matched customer contributions to the Roadracing World Action Fund dollar-for- dollar.
-The company’s total contribution for 2018 was $6,681, bringing the grand total after nine years to $37,750.
+The company’s total contribution for 2018 was $6,681, bringing the grand total after eight years to $37,750.

 Racer’s Edge Performance and Dunlop hosted a special “Test And Tune” event in May at Chuckwalla Valley Raceway, donating a portion of the proceeds to the Roadracing World Action Fund.
 The event, held over two days, raised $700.

 Seacoast Sport Cycle’s Annual Holiday Party in November was filled with good will and a giving spirit, with attendees donating to the Roadracing World Action Fund.
 Seacoast Sport Cycle collected and matched those donations, for a grand total of $1,312.